cooper/evented-object/README.md

 ### Objective approach

-Whereas many event systems involve globally unique event names, EventedObject allows you to attach events to a specific object.
+Whereas many event systems involve globally unique event names, Evented::Object allows you to attach events to a specific object.
 The event callbacks, information, and other data are stored secretly within the object itself.
 This is quite comparable to the JavaScript event systems often found in browsers.

 ### Event fire objects

-Another important concept of EventedObject is the event fire object.
+Another important concept of Evented::Object is the event fire object.
 It provides methods for fetching information relating to the event being fired, callback being called, and more.
 Additionally, it provides an interface for modifying the evented object and modifying future event callbacks.